loader image

 Sanitizing in apple packing lines #

 Can a calcium hypochlorite product containing additional components not included on Table 7.3: sodium chloride, calcium carbonate and calcium hydroxide, be used in apple packing lines?
-(513) 24 March 2021
+(513)

 Yes.
-Calcium hypochlorite is listed on table 7.3 for use in direct contact with food, and these three secondary ingredients – sodium chloride, calcium carbonate and calcium hydroxide – are permitted as they are used to treat drinking water as per 32.311 7.1.3 (“Other non-organic ingredients … shall be limited …. to compounds used to treat drinking water”).
+Calcium hypochlorite is listed on Table 7.3 for use in direct contact with food, and these three secondary ingredients – sodium chloride, calcium carbonate and calcium hydroxide – are permitted as they are used to treat drinking water as per Clause 7.1.3 (“Other non-organic ingredients … shall be limited …. to compounds used to treat drinking water”).
 Concentration of the calcium hypochlorite shall not exceed maximum levels for safe drinking water when in direct contact with organic products such as the apples.

 *Water quality falls under the jurisdiction of provincial and territorial governments.
 Health Canada’s Guidelines for Canadian Drinking Water Quality indicates “Free chlorine concentrations in most Canadian drinking water distribution systems range from 0.04 to 2.0 mg/L”.
 The US Centers for Disease Control and Prevention (CDC) state “chlorine levels up to 4mg/L (4ppm) are considered safe in drinking water”.